luhang-HPU/luhang-HPU.github.io/_pages/about.md

 <p style="text-align:justify; text-justify:inter-ideograph;">
 <b>We consider this hot topic from both the software and hardware perspective, and seek to find an appropriate way to <span style="color:#953734;">design the HPUs to serve the intelligent and secure systems</span>.
 Our research interests include:</b></p>

-  * **Homomorphic Processing Unit (HPU),** including the fully homomorphic encryption acceleration on FPGA and ASIC, custom FHE library for the HPU, privacy enhanced applications based on FHE (like PSI, PIR etc.) and their deployment on the HPU.
+  * **Homomorphic Processing Unit (HPU),** including HPU micro-architecture design on FPGA and ASIC, specialized FHE library (Poseidon), driver and runtime development for the HPU.
+  * **Complier for HPU,** we are designing a highly optimized compiler for HPU, termed as Apollo.
   * **TEE for RISC-V,**  for constructing the highly scalable, high security and high performance TEE on XiangShan RISC-V cores.
+  * **Software Framework & User Application Development,** for integrating the HPU technology stack (“张江壹号” and “扬子江”, Poseidon, Apollo) with the mainstream privacy computing frameworks (i.e. SecretFlow, Primihub, etc.) and developing privacy enhanced applications based on FHE (i.e. PSI, PIR, secure deep learning, federated learning, etc.) and their deployment on the HPU.

 ## Services
 * 2023.11，隐私计算全球发展报告，编委 **<span style="color:#953734;">\[</span>[<span style="color:#953734;">PDF</span>](/files/《2023全球隐私计算报告》.pdf)<span style="color:#953734;">\]</span>** <img src='/images/mpcLogo.png' height=37 width=120>